-API Client Best Practice Guide
+API Clients - Best Practice Guide

-Following these best practices will help ensure you have a reliable and secure integration with any external API.
+The following best practices will help ensure you have a reliable and secure integration with any external API.

 Key scoping - Use separate keys for production, development and testing environments.

 If you have different applications, modules or programs that use the same APIs then separate those keys too.

 Scoping your keys will reduce the impact of a compromised key.

 Restrict key properties - Restrict keys to their smallest possible use-case.
 For example if a key is only needed for a

 particular endpoint then only allow the key access to that endpoint, this is often referred to as the principle of least privilege (PoLP).